adael/SublimePhpCsFixer/README.md

         'array_syntax' => ['syntax' => 'short'],
     ]);

-If you've created a config file, you have to configure his path in the plugin's settings.
+If you've created a config file, you have to configure its path in the plugin's settings.

 *In Menu -> Preferences -> Package Settings -> PHP CS Fixer -> Settings - user*